 Travel tip: Ask the servers which macaron flavors are unique to that location and don’t be afraid to try them!
 Even if the flavor sounds exotic (like milk chocolate and passion fruit), Pierre Herme combines them in a subtle, balanced way.

-Portraits of local farmers who provide Breizh Cafe with its produce
+Portraits of local farmers who provide Breizh Cafe with its produce (left) and the unassuming chestnut cream sweet crepe that is jam-packed with flavor (right)

 Other dining recommendations